karydja/SimpleBank/README.md

 ```
 and the the application will be available in `localhost:3000`.

+## Documentation
+Once you access `localhost:3000` you'll be redirected to a Swagger UI loaded with the API documentation.

 ## Running the tests
 Here you also need PostgreSQL and a successful setup.
 The project uses [RSpec](https://github.com/rspec/rspec-rails) to build its specs, so you can run the test suite using
 ```